Made to order

 While I occasionally have a piece in stock, most of my sculpture is cast and finished to order.
 Please allow three to six weeks for me to mail your piece.
 Each piece is signed and numbered, and comes with a Certificate of Authenticity including the casting date, number in the edition, and a description of the piece, including dimensions and original patina.
 Keep this certificate in case you ever want to sell (or insure) your sculpture.

 Casting to order allows you to choose your patina.
 Standard patina colors (and minor variations such as a different color on a doorknocker ring) are included in the price of your sculpture.
-If you want another color, please ask.
-Complicated patinas, such as putting markings onto a dog, require sending the piece out to a specialty patina artist, and would cost more.
-I’m happy to do other simple customizations, such as inscriptions on the back of a doorknocker.
+Other colors are available, please ask.
+Complicated patinas, such as putting markings onto a dog, require sending the piece out to a specialty patina artist, and will cost more.
+I’m happy to do other simple customizations, such as inscriptions, at no charge.

 Dog breed door knockers and hardware